How to Mask Cassandra with IRI FieldShield

-UPDATE: Q2’19: Now in development within IRI DarkShield are native out-of-the-box connectors for Cassandra and MongoDB that will not require export/mask/import steps.
+UPDATE: Q3’19: Now available in IRI DarkShield are native out-of-the-box connectors for Cassandra and MongoDB that do not require export/mask/import steps, and can handle semi- and un-structured collection data.
 Like FieldShield, DarkShield is also available (included) in subscriptions to the Voracity platform.
+See this how-to-article for finding and masking PII floating in Cassandra NoSQL DBs.
+If you are interested in populating Cassandra with synthetic test data, see this article.

 In our example we have a table with student information in DataStax.
 The columns are: id_num (the primary key), honors, semester_hours, socsecnum (social security number), and user_id.